-I went to bed later than I should have but excited for the anticipation of running long and running without a starter’s gun or with the company of any other participants or with time and precise route restrictions as this time it would just be me, Keith and our kelpies.
+I went to bed later than I should have but excited for the anticipation of running long and running without a starter’s gun or with the company of any other participants or with time and precise route restrictions as this time it would just be me, my partner and our kelpies.

 The alarm went off at 4.00am and I didn’t shower this time.
 I made a cup of chai tea and drank this with a bowl of oats and coconut yogurt.
 After a short while Maggie, our 18-month-old Kelpie, got up and was ready to head out the door for our usual early morning run.
-Keith and I had barely gone through logistics the night before which concerned me.
+We had barely gone through logistics the night before which concerned me.
 I had started to write down some directions on a piece of paper but then scratched that idea for photos of the google map directions.
-Keith was coming to get Maggie in a couple of hours and with him he would bring my other pack and my phone chargers.
+My partner was coming to get Maggie in a couple of hours and with him he would bring my other pack and my phone chargers.
 I would be fine until then.

 I had decided to take a route to Wellington that would keep me on more dirt roads and tracks but would mean finding a fire track that I was not sure whether I had seen it many times before or never at all.

 Maggie and I set off at about 4.45am into the darkness and out on to our country roads headed towards a dirt road that we had run down together countless times.
 It felt wonderful to run and to know we were headed off to something long.
 About 15km into our run I started to search for the fire trail that would take us through a bunch of paddocks before popping us out to the dirt roads again.
 However, I couldn’t see the fire trail sign anywhere and I just wasn’t certain if I had ever seen it at all.
 Where I thought I had seen the sign now stood a house under construction and perhaps, I thought, the new owners had removed the fire trail sign.
 Google maps told me I was where the fire trail started.
 What to do?
 I could either take a left under the freeway and continue on to Wellington along more significant roads or I could bum my way through the paddocks hoping the fire trail had some resemblance of its former self.
-The sensible thing would have been to take the left and it was probably the route that Keith would have preferred I take.
+The sensible thing would have been to take the left and it was probably the route that my partner would have preferred I take.

 Instead I scanned the fence line and found a good spot to pick Maggie up and haul her over.
 I thought she would be weirded out by this but the night excited her like it did me.
 Over a few more fences and then we came upon big mobs of earth that had been bulldozed to block vehicles moving along the fire trail.
 This was disappointing.
 It is always sad to see tracks disappear.
 Maggie and I pushed on and I hoped to be out of the paddocks before daylight came.
 We were well on our way down the fire track and google maps showed we were indeed heading in the right direction.